 HOW TO DO IT:

-The attachment above explains how to apply to a SEAC on Ontario.
-Page 1 explains the process and page 2 is a digital form letter that you personalize and send back to Mary Cunningham who will send it to the board to which you have chosen to apply.
-It is best if you have some FASD training.
-And by the way that includes experience parenting a child or children with FASD.
+Get in touch with Mary Cunningham via email.
+She will send you a 2-page email attachment which explains the process and will include an application letter that you will personalize for yourself.
+You will then forward this to Mary who will send it to the Board to which you have chosen to apply.
+It is best if you have FASD training/experience that includes experience parenting or caring for a child or children who have FASD.

 Feel free to ask questions at firstname.lastname@example.org